Oh yes.... the awkward one - the trapezium!

 Trapeziums can be used in a lot of design or architectural work.

 Don't be put off by the awkward shape.

-The good news there is a formula to help us.
+The good news is that there is a formula to help us.

-The bad news you have to learn it.
+The bad news is that you have to learn it!

-The easy bit, the a and b just need to be substituted by number. top + bottom ÷ 2 x height
+The easy bit is that the a and b just need to be substituted for numbers: (top length + bottom length) ÷ 2 x height.